• Skip to primary navigation

 Creamy and thick Italian hot chocolate is one of the best and easiest Italian desserts out there.

-Cioccolata calda, as we call it in italy, is a creamy and luxuriously rich chocolate drink with pudding-like consistency.
+Cioccolata calda, as we call it in italy, is a luxuriously rich hot chocolate drink with pudding-like consistency.

 Jump to: